 The inspector(s) should review a sample of AA records, in particular those that have been adjudicated, to ensure that each specific program element, both individually and collectively, meet the assurance standard described in the rule.

-Verify that the licensee has established measures to ensure that it conducts reviews credit history summaries for the entire period identified on personal history questionnaires that are provided.
+Verify that the licensee has established measures to ensure that it conducts reviews of credit history summaries for the entire period identified on personal history questionnaires that are provided.
 (10 CFR 73.56(d)(5))

 Specific Guidance